rant-lang/reference/src/language-features/text.md

 * Fragments
 * Numbers
 * Getters
+* Blocks containing any of the above
+* Blocks that satisfy the aforementioned requirement

 All other whitespace (including line breaks) is ignored.
 Escaped whitespace (`\t`, `\s`, etc.) are exempt from this rule.